mesosphere/dcos-docs-site/pages/1.13/administering-clusters/locate-public-agent/index.md

 - You must have the most recent version of the DC/OS [CLI](/1.13/cli/) installed.
 - You must have [secure shell (SSH)](/1.13/administering-clusters/sshcluster/) installed and configured to allow remote session access to cluster nodes.
 - You should have [jq](https://github.com/stedolan/jq/wiki/Installation) or [Python](https://www.python.org/) installed if you want to format the output from an API call.
-  You can also use a `jq` query or another program to find public agent IP addresses if you are using an older version of the DC/OS cluster.
+  You can also use [jq](https://github.com/stedolan/jq/wiki/Installation) or another program to find public agent IP addresses if you are using an older version of the DC/OS cluster.

 <p class="message--note"><strong>NOTE: </strong>You can look up the public agent IP address using the DC/OS web-based console, command-line interface, or API calls for DC/OS cluster nodes if DC/OS is deployed on a public cloud provider such as AWS, Google Cloud, or Azure.
 If DC/OS is installed on an internal network (on-premise) or a private cloud, nodes do not typically have separate public and private IP addresses.
 For nodes on an internal network or private cloud, the public IP address is most often the same as the IP address defined for the server in the DNS namespace.